inside.ewu.edu

 Second-Year Language Study

-Students who believe that they have attained intermediate or advanced knowledge in a language through previous experience may take the proficiency test offered by a program (or otherwise consult the program faculty for proficiency screening) to determine appropriate placement.
-We emphasize that it is extremely important for students in this situation to consult with the program faculty before or at the time of initial enrollment in language courses.
+Students who believe they have achieved intermediate or advanced proficiency in a language through previous experience may take the placement test offered by a program (or otherwise consult the program faculty for proficiency screening) to determine appropriate placement.
+We emphasize that it is extremely important for students in this situation to consult with the program faculty before or during initial enrollment in language courses.

-Proficiency placement credit for second-year language study carries a grade of PASS (P) for 201, 202 and/or 203 and is awarded contingent;
+Proficiency placement credit for second-year language study carries a grade of PASS (P) for 201, 202, and/or 203 and is awarded contingent;

-- on passing the proficiency test or other proficiency screening by the program faculty before or at the time of initial enrollment in language courses and
+• taking the proficiency test or other proficiency screening by the program faculty before or at the time of initial enrollment in language courses and

 AP Test Credit